-- T 1.
-Roads that provide access to multiple improved properties shall be built to town standards as a condition of approval for new development. - T 2.
-A five-year road improvement plan shall be maintained and annually updated to identify and prioritize road improvement projects as well as identify potential funding sources. - T 3.
-The PASER (Pavement Service and Evaluation Rating System) shall be utilized to annually update the 5-year Road improvement Program. - T 4.
-The existing road network and public facilities and services will be utilized to accommodate new development to the maximum extent possible. - T 5.
-Developers shall bear full costs for improvements and extensions to the transportation network. - T 6.
-Adopt town road construction specifications to include modern requirements for road base, surfacing, and drainage construction as well as options for pedestrian and bicycle features.
-Construction specifications should be adjustable based on the planned functional classification or expected traffic flow of a roadway.

-- T 7.
-Adopt a town road Access Control (driveway) Ordinance (based on a county-wide model) to assist towns with implementing access control and emergency vehicle access standards. - T 8.
-The development of new or improved access points to local roads should meet town standards found in the Driveway Ordinance. - T 9.
-Support the modification the county land division ordinance to support local requirements for the execution of a development agreement when ever public roads or other infrastructure is included in a development. - T 10.
+- T1.
+Roads that provide access to multiple improved properties shall be built to town standards as a condition of approval for new development. - T2.
+A five-year road improvement plan shall be maintained and annually updated to identify and prioritize road improvement projects as well as identify potential funding sources. - T3.
+The PASER (Pavement Service and Evaluation Rating System) shall be utilized to annually update the 5-year Road improvement Program. - T4.
+The existing road network and public facilities and services will be utilized to accommodate new development to the maximum extent possible. - T5.
+Developers shall bear the costs for improvements and extensions to the transportation network. - T6.
+Adopt town road construction specifications to include modern requirements for road base, surfacing, and drainage construction.
+Construction specifications should be adjustable based on the planned functional classification or expected traffic flow of a roadway. - T7.
+Revise a town road Access Control (driveway) Ordinance to assist towns with implementing access control and emergency vehicle access standards. - T8.
+The development of new or improved access points to local roads should meet town standards found in the Driveway Ordinance. - T9.
+Support the modification of the county land division ordinance to support local requirements for the execution of a development agreement when ever public roads or other infrastructure is included in a development. - T10.
 Actively pursue available funding, especially federal and state sources, for needed transportation facilities.
-Funding for multimodal facilities should be emphasized where appropriate. - T 11.
-Proper ditch location, grading practices and shape will be pursued to ensure runoff is adequately given an outlet. - T 12.
+Funding for multimodal facilities should be emphasized where appropriate. - T11.
+Proper ditch location, grading practices and shape will be pursued to ensure runoff is adequately given an outlet. - T12.
+Residential subdivisions and non-residential development proposals shall be designed to include: - a) A safe and efficient system of internal circulation for vehicles and pedestrians; - b) Trails or sidewalks where applicable; - c) Bicycle routes where appropriate; - d) Safe and efficient external collector roads where appropriate; - e) Safe and efficient connections to arterial roads and highways where applicable; - f) Connectivity of the road network with adjacent developments (where practical and desirable);

+- g) Cul-de-sacs or dead-ends, only where connections to other roads are not possible, or temporarily where the right-of-way has been developed to the edge of the property for a future connection to adjacent development. - T13.
 Working with the county, develop a consistent approach for the posting of seasonal and permanent weight limits, especially with respect to the conduct of agricultural and forestry operations. - a) Where road weight limits are posted, access to agricultural and forest lands should be allowed for the conduct of all normal and necessary farming and forestry operations.
 This can be achieved through the use of Class B weight limits or through the issuance of exemption permits.
 Note: No vehicle is automatically exempt from posted weight limits.
-Exemptions only occur through the issuance of exemption permits. - T 13.
-Transportation related issues which have effects in neighboring areas should be jointly discussed and evaluated with that neighbor, the county, and the Wisconsin Department of Transportation if necessary. - T 14.
-Cooperatively prepare a transportation system plan with neighboring communities and the county for the area designating corridors for major facilities (arterials, collectors, transit corridors, etc.) - T 15.
+Exemptions only occur through the issuance of exemption permits or through the use of Class B weight limits. - T14.
+Transportation related issues which have effects in neighboring areas should be jointly discussed and evaluated with that neighbor, the county, and the Wisconsin Department of Transportation if necessary. - T15.
 Substantial and major development proposals shall provide the Town with an analysis of the potential transportation impacts including, but not necessarily limited to, potential road damage and potential traffic impacts.
 The depth of analysis required by the Town will be appropriate for the intensity of the proposed development.